 A Trust Port is an independent statutory body, created by an Act of Parliament.
-As such, it is not controlled by a local authority, nor is it a private business.
-Instead, it is run by an independent board, for the benefit of its stakeholders, and governed by its own local legislation.Read More
+As such, it is not controlled by a local authority, nor is it a private business, but run by an independent board for the benefit of its stakeholders, and governed by its own local legislation.Read More

-05th September 2017
+05th September 2018

 The £350 million expansion of Aberdeen Harbour will open significant opportunities for the city as well as the wider economy, from up-scaled decommissioning activity and being able to accommodate larger commercial vessels, to an increased share of the available cruise vessel fleet.

 This new video highlights features of the new state-of-the-art facilities, which are due to be completed in 2020.

 28th August 2018Read More